-The reason that PPO does not allow a single task to be assigned to multiple responsible employees is based on a best practice principle.
+The reason that PPO does not allow a single task to be assigned to multiple responsible resources is based on a best practice principle.
 It’s highly unlikely that an enhancement request to allow this will be considered in the future.
 Other large organisations have come to understand the principle, agree with it and have modified the way in which they do planning when using Microsoft Project.
 They have found that the proposed single task per person scheduling way is better and provides greater tracking ability and improved accountability and responsibility.

 Examples to consider include:

 - If a single task like this is allocated to three people and the first person completes the tasks and marks it as complete does it mean the task is complete (i.e. all three people have reviewed it) or does it mean the task is complete for all (one of the three has done it and thus the other two do not need to)?
 The solution to this would be to raise three separate tasks, called Review Scope of Work, on the three people that need to do this.
 Then, as each person completes their tasks, you can track who has done it and who has not.

 - Task - Develop Iteration 1